 Not 100% waterproof thus soaks in liquids and this makes it more tedious to wash

-As a low priced and affordable crib mattress, the sealy soybean has been built using renewable soybeans to create a foam core that provides both your baby and toddler with exceptional firmness and durability.
-The high density core together with additional cotton cushioning ensures your baby sleeps safely and comfortably without the mattress curving under your baby.
+As a low-priced and affordable crib mattress, the Sealy Soybean has been built using renewable soybeans to create a foam core that provides both your baby and toddler with exceptional firmness and durability.
+The high-density core together with additional cotton cushioning ensures your baby sleeps safely and comfortably without the mattress curving under your baby.
 If you have a toddler, the mattress will still provide him/her with a supportive and comfortable sleeping surface.
-At only 8.3 pounds in weight, this crib mattress is impressively light in weight and this makes the process of changing the beddings a breeze.
+At only 8.3 pounds in weight, this crib mattress is impressively light in weight and this makes the process of changing the bedding a breeze.

 If your baby experiences blowout while sleeping on the crib mattress, the pearl embossed waterproof cover has you sorted out.
 This cover can be easily wiped clean with soap and water when your baby messes on it and the lock-stitched binding prevents any liquids from seeping into the mattress and allergens like dust and dander from clinging to the mattress.
 We like the square corner design that makes it fit snugly in most standard cribs even though you still have to measure your baby’s crib before buying this crib mattress.